zrj26/go-NOM/README.md

 ## Example of using the C API

+Provide an example of using the library from C

 ## Example of using the Python interface

+Provide an example of using the library from Python

 ## Running the Tests

+Explain how to run the Pyhton tests

 # API Documenation